kavan7/beaconfinal/src/_posts/2019-12-16-Say_what_you_mean_mean_what_you_say_-_Nicole_Yotis.md

----
-author: nyotis
-layout: post
-tags: []
-title: Say What You Mean, Mean What You Say
----

 If you're not already aware, we are living in an age where everything is available at our fingertips.
 News, entertainment, music, etc. - with